-- Acquire a fundamental understanding of hotel, lodging, housekeeping, and food services management. - Apply the skillful use of common tools and technology relevant to their field of study. - Demonstrate the professional/ethical behaviors of punctuality, of regular attendance, of respect for supervisors and co-workers, and of self-directed task completion. - Successfully apply learned theory and principles in practical applications relevant to the hospitality industry. - Successfully pass the National Restaurant Association ServSafe Food Protection Manager Certification exam, the National Restaurant Association Controlling Foodservice Costs certification exam, the NRAEF Hospitality Human Resources certification exam, the NRAEF Hospitality and Restaurant Management certification exam, and the NRAEF ServSafe Alcohol certification exam.
+- Acquire a fundamental understanding of hotel, lodging, housekeeping, and food services management. - Apply the skillful use of common tools and technology relevant to their field of study. - Demonstrate the professional/ethical behaviors of punctuality, of regular attendance, of respect for supervisors and co-workers, and of self-directed task completion. - Successfully apply learned theory and principles in practical applications relevant to the hospitality industry. - Successfully pass the National Restaurant Association ServSafe Food Protection Manager Certification exam, the National Restaurant Association Controlling Foodservice Costs certification exam, the NRAEF Hospitality Human Resources certification exam, the NRAEF Hospitality and Restaurant Management certification exam, and the NRAEF ServSafe Alcohol certification exam, and Certified Kitchen Cook from the American Hotel & Lodging Educational Institute.